Self Care By Practicing Mindful Kindness To Others

 • Get involved in a volunteer organization

-• Express Gratitude and start at home or work
+• Express Gratitude and start at home with your family

 • Shop Local